-1. Find the desired plugin on the page linked above and click the red button on the right to download its zip file.
+1. Download the desired plugin from the page linked above by clicking the Download button to its right.
+A zip file will download.

 NOTE: If you installed Omeka in a subdirectory, you’ll need to add the subdomain to the above path.
 For example, if you installed Omeka in the “archive” subdirectory, the path to the Plugins folder will be public_html > archive > plugins.

 5. Make sure the zip file is selected (it should be highlighted in blue), then click Extract from the menu at the top of the page.
 A small window will open up to confirm where the file will be extracted to.
 If you clicked Upload from the Plugins folder, it should read public_html/plugins.
 Leave this field as-is.
 Click Extract File(s).

-Another pop-up window will outline the contents of the file.
-Click the Close button to complete the installation.
+Another pop-up window will list the extracted contents.
+Click the Close button.

-7. The new plugin should now be available on the Plugins page, accessible by clicking “Plugins” in the black horizontal navigation bar at top-right of your Omeka dashboard.
-Find it and click the green “Install” button to its right.
-When it’s finished installing, click the green “Activate” button that appears.
+6. The new plugin should now be available on the Plugins page, accessible by clicking Plugins in the black admin bar at top-right of your Omeka dashboard.
+Find it and click the Install button to its right.
 Your plugin is now active.

 You can learn how to use this application in the official Omeka Support Documentation.